 1. Why own checks?

-2. Writing your own simple scripts
+2. Writing a simple local check

 2.1.
-Preparing the script
+Creating the script

 A local check can be written in any programming language supported by the target host.
 The script must be constructed so that each check produces a status line consisting of four parts.
 Here is an example:

-0 myservice myvalue=73;80;90 My output text which may contain spaces
+0 "My service" myvalue=73;80;90 My output text who may contain spaces

 The four parts are separated by blanks and have the following meanings:

 The status of the service is given as a number:

 The service name as shown in Checkmk, in the output of the check in double quotes.
 If the service name does not contain blanks, you can save the quotes.